Perhaps four words - resolve, courage, sacrifice and extraordinary - best define the outcome of the elections in Iraq.

 The resolve of President Bush and the people of the United States, the courage and sacrifice of primarily the American military and the Iraqi people (as well as the post-Saddam Iraqi leadership), and the extraordinary electoral results.

 Serial beheader Zarqawi summed it all up in the week before the election.
-In pamphlets and video threats, he issued a "final warning" to Iraqis, vowed to "wash the streets with the voters' blood" and "declared a fierce war on this evil principle of democracy and those who follow this wrong ideology."
+In pamphlets and video threats, he issued a "final warning" to Iraqis, vowed to "wash the streets with the voters' blood," and "declared a fierce war on this evil principle of democracy and those who follow this wrong ideology."

 Remember all that terrorist hate and - from the usual sectors - all that smug racism and elitism?

 Recall, please, the October elections in Afghanistan: The cynics were similarly pessimistic, yet the first Afghan elections in 5,000 years were a resounding success.
-Within months, so were the elections in Ukraine and the Palestinian territories, and so are the elections now in Iraq.
+Within months so were the elections in Ukraine and the Palestinian territories, and so were the elections now in Iraq.
 The Iraqis were supposed to be giving the U.S. and democracy the midfinger salute.
 Somehow, the stink-finger of dismissive hostility to the very notion of liberty became the blue ink-finger of proud free expression.